-- Any taxable capital gain, the taxable portion of any retirement fund lump sum benefit, retirement fund lump sum withdrawal benefit or any severance benefit: - From 1 March 2015 any lump sum benefits arising from variation of office, including any amount received by an employee in respect of a policy of insurance held by the employer, or ceded by the employer to the employee included in the taxpayer's taxable income for that year of assessment.
+- Any taxable capital gain, the taxable portion of any retirement fund lump sum benefit, retirement fund lump sum withdrawal benefit or any severance benefit; - Any lump sum benefits arising from variation of office, including any amount received by an employee in respect of a policy of insurance held by the employer, or ceded by the employer to the employee included in the taxpayer's taxable income for that year of assessment.

-For a company, the basic amount is deemed to be the company's taxable income, as assessed by SARS for the latest preceding year of assessment, in relation to such estimate, less the amount of any taxable capital gain.
+For a company, the basic amount is the taxable income, as assessed by SARS, for the latest preceding year of assessment, less the amount of any taxable capital gain.

-Where the estimate must be made more than 18 months after the end of the latest preceding year of assessment, in relation to such estimate, the basic amount determined shall be increased by an amount equal to 8% per annum of that amount, from the end of such year, to the end of the year of assessment in respect of which the estimate is made.
+Where the estimate must be made more than 18 months after the end of the latest preceding year of assessment, the basic amount must be increased by an amount equal to 8% per annum of that amount, from the end of such year, to the end of the year of assessment in respect of which the estimate is made.